 - Bake the cookies for about 8-10 minutes or until they are firm around the edges.

 - Remove from oven and let cookies cool on baking sheet for a few minutes before transferring to a wire rack to finish cooling.

-- When the cookies are still warm, use an offset spatula to coat the tops of the warm cookies Let the ganache cool completely and just before serving, dust with powdered sugar.
+- When the cookies have cooled down but are still warm, use an offset spatula to coat the tops of the cookies with ganache.
+Let the ganache cool completely.
+Just before serving, dust with powdered sugar.

 Thank you so much for visiting me today!